ZaidSattar/CourseCompass/README.md

 To run Course Compass, you need to ensure that the following dependencies are installed:

-- openai: Install using `pip install openai`
+- cohere: Install using `pip install cohere`
-- tkinter: Install using `pip install tkinter`
+- tkinter: Already part of the standard library in Python, no installation needed unless you're working with a minimal Python installation.
-- textwrap: Install using `pip install textwrap`
+- PyPDF2: Install using `pip install PyPDF2`

 ## Usage

 1. Download the main.py and analyzePDF.py files and place them in a folder.
 2. Open the folder with your preferred Python environment.
-3. Open the main.py file and replace the API key on the 8th line (`openai.api_key = "REPLACE(SEE INSTRUCTIONS)"`) with your ChatGPT API key.
-Instructions for obtaining the API key can be found here.
+3. Open the main.py file and replace the API key on the 8th line (`co = cohere.Client('your-cohere-api-key')`) with your Cohere API key.
+Instructions for obtaining the API key can be found [here](https://os.cohere.ai).
 4. Run the main.py file.
 A GUI window will appear, allowing you to upload your PDF course outline.

 ## Example

 Suppose you have a course syllabus for "CS 2034B Data Analytics" from Western University.
 After uploading the PDF, Course Compass will extract the following information:

 Course: CS 2034b Data Analytics<br><br>
 Prerequisites: NONE<br><br>